iGardening Logo Large Transparent Background

 Cabbage Spring

 August is the perfect time to sow spring cabbage, setting you up for a fresh start to the gardening year.
 Choose a sunny location with well-drained, fertile soil.
 Sow seeds thinly in rows, allowing about 30 cm between plants once they’re thinned out.
 Regular watering helps them establish and flourish through late summer into autumn.
 These robust greens will mature over winter, ready to deliver crisp, nutritious leaves in early spring.
-Use them in salads, coleslaws, or lightly steamed for vibrant, healthy meals straight from your garden.
+Use them in salads, coleslaws, or lightly steamed for vibrant, healthy meals from your garden.

 Cabbage Chinese